ART AND DESIGN

 Having grown up around the DIY music, skate, and comics culture, his work developed completely analog, with ink and brush, thermal fax and photocopier, and glue and stencil.
 Now, while using modern tools, he still strives for the same aesthetic.

 A gallery of visual works can be found here.

 Brian Wood released his first comic book, Channel Zero in 1998.
-Prior to that he experimented with his specific brand of graphic narrative and socio-political messaging as a student at Parsons School of Design.
+Prior to that he experimented with his specific style of graphic narrative and socio-political messaging as a student at Parsons School of Design.
 Prior to that, he was a bike messenger in NYC.
-Before that, he was a kid born and raised in semi-rural Vermont.
+Before that, he was a kid growing up in semi-rural Vermont.

 After graduating college, he worked the dotcom boom for several years before settling into a design job on the Grand Theft Auto franchise at Rockstar Games.
 He continued his comics work at night and on the weekends, creating and writing The Couriers, Fight For Tomorrow, Pounded, Supermarket, Local, and expanded the world of Channel Zero with Jennie One and Public Domain.
 He went full-time with comics in 2003, the same month Demo #1 shipped.

-From 2008-2012 he worked under an exclusive contact at DC Comics, writing 72 issues of DMZ, 50 issues of Northlanders, a sequel to Demo, The New York Four and The New York Five, and a couple projects for DC's Wildstorm imprint.
+From 2008-2012 he worked under an exclusive contact at DC Comics, writing 72 issues of DMZ, 50 issues of Northlanders, The New York Four, The New York Five, a Demo sequel, and a few projects for DC's Wildstorm imprint.

 The Tourist, Mara, Starve, and Black Road were co-created and written for Image Comics.

 For Marvel Comics, Brian wrote several X-Men universe books, including a high profile event series and a #1 selling relaunch.